“Courts must check executive overreach”

 Be one of the first to vote

 The question of whether courts can block presidential executive orders on tariffs sits at the intersection of executive power and judicial oversight.
-Presidents have broad authority to impose tariffs under trade law, but courts have occasionally intervened when they believe such actions exceed statutory limits or violate constitutional constraints.
-This debate has intensified as tariff disputes have become more frequent and economically consequential, raising fundamental questions about the balance of power between branches of government.
+Presidents have broad authority to impose tariffs under trade law, but courts have historically reviewed whether such actions exceed statutory limits or violate constitutional rights.
+Recent legal challenges to tariff policies have tested the boundaries of judicial power to restrain executive action, with significant implications for trade policy and the separation of powers.